-Andrew O'Brien, Charity Finance Group
+Andrew O'Brien, former Head of Policy and Engagement for the Charity Finance Group

 Fundraising isn’t just about fundraisers, it is about the whole organisation.
 One of the lessons that the sector has had to learn is that good fundraising requires the whole organisation to understand why it is raising funds and how it is going to raise them.